Scalable Computation of Energy Functions for Nonlinear Balanced Truncation: Numerical Examples

-In Table~\ref{tab:Burgers_CPU}, we compute the cubic approximations to the future energy function for varying discretization sizes for the Burgers equation for the value $\eta=0.9$.
-The table illustrates the convergence of the energy function as $n$ increases.
-We can also see that the CPU time scales linearly with $n^3$ which matches our complexity analysis in Section~\ref{sec:LinearSolver}.
-Notably, our proposed framework allows us to compute a high-resolution approximation of the cubic term in the energy function for a state-space dimension of $n=1024$.
-This requires the solution of linear system of size $10^9$, which, through an efficient BLAS-3 level implementation outlined in Section~\ref{sec:LinearSolver}, can be performed in less than 5 hours (17,700s) of CPU time.
+In Table~\ref{tab:Burgers_CPU}, we compute cubic approximations to the future energy function for increasing discretization sizes of the Burgers equation using the value $\eta=0.9$.
+The table illustrates the efficiency of the our algorithm for increasing problem sizes.
+Computations were performed on a 2019 Mac Pro desktop with 2.7 GHz 24-core Intel Xeon W processors.
+While our flop-count analysis in Section~\ref{sec:LinearSolver} predicts computational cost with growth of $O(n^4)$ (since $d=3$), the table indicates a CPU time scaling of approximately $O(n^{2.84})$.
+Repeating this for quartic approximations (Table~\ref{tab:Burgers_CPU4}), we find growth of $O(n^{3.57})$.
+This suggests that CPU time scales more like $O(n^{d})$ for our problem sizes.
+Notably, our proposed framework allows us to compute a high-resolution approximation of the cubic term in the energy function for a state-space dimension of $n=1024$ using 64GB of RAM.
+The cubic coefficient is defined through the solution of linear system of size $10^9$.
+By exploiting the Kronecker structure of the linear system and using the efficient BLAS-3 level implementation outlined in Section~\ref{sec:LinearSolver}, we can perform this calculation just over 2 hours (7,930s) of CPU time.